AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/page-layout-instructions.md

 ## Campaign Object {#campaign-object}

-We recommend adding the [!DNL Marketo Measure] fields to your SFDC Campaign for only your sandbox.
+It is recommended that you add the [!DNL Marketo Measure] fields to your SFDC Campaign for only your sandbox.
 The fields can be used to test touchpoint generation.
 In production, it is recommended only adding the [!DNL Marketo Measure] Bulk Update Touchpoint Date button.
 It is not recommended adding the [!DNL Marketo Measure] fields to production since you can create Campaign Sync rule.

 1. Within your Build option, select **[!UICONTROL Campaigns]**.